vuejs-translations/docs-pl/src/guide/essentials/template-syntax.md

 ## Surowy HTML {#raw-html}

-The double mustaches interpret the data as plain text, not HTML.
-In order to output real HTML, you will need to use the [`v-html` directive](/api/built-in-directives#v-html):
 Podwójne nawiasy klamrowe interpretują dane jako zwykły tekst, a nie HTML.
 Aby wyrenderować rzeczywisty HTML, użyj dyrektywy [`v-html`](/api/built-in-directives#v-html):

 ```vue-html